The Importance of Online Reputation

 However, it’s one that is filled with potential complications.
 In several cases, a company’s reputation is its most vital asset.

-Your reputation is your best advertisement.
+Lastly, your reputation is your best advertisement.
 It tells your potential customers who you are and why they can trust what you tell them.

-So, what’s your reputation worth to you?
+So, what’s your web presence worth to you?